 This contest is looking for programs that you take pride in!
-Programs that people watched and appreciated, that made a difference in your community, and demonstrated all that community access has to offer.
+Programs that people watched and appreciated, that made a difference in your community and demonstrated all that community access has to offer.

 For over 20 years, Best of the Northwest has supported television programs that are made on a local level.
 With your entry, you'll be joining a group of the Northwest's most successful community and local access producers.
-You'll also be supporting the Alliance for Community Media, an organization which works to preserve community access for future generations.
+You'll also be supporting the Alliance for Community Media, an organization that works to preserve community access for future generations.

 Entries will be judged at community media centers outside of the Northwest Region.

 The awards ceremony will take place on March 13, 2020, in Tacoma, Washington!

 Best of the Northwest grants awards in eighteen categories, as well as our highest award for Overall Excellence in P.E.G.
 Programming.
 Award winners are presented with a plaque for their outstanding program and Honorable Mentions are given a framable certificate.

 The awards ceremony will take place on March 13, 2020, in Tacoma, Washington.

 1. By entering the Best of the Northwest Video Awards, you acknowledge that you have read and understood the following Rules for Entry, including eligibility and submission requirements.
 You also give permission to the Alliance for Community Media Northwest Region to present one or more clips from your video/audio to an audience on cable access channels, on the internet, and at the Awards Ceremony.